OracleCPS/GG4BigData/CloudWorkshop_GG4BD_400.md

 ## Before You Begin

 ### Introduction
-In this lab we will use goldengate for bigdata  to replicate data of MySQL
+In this lab we will use goldengate for MySQL to capture data from MySQL

 ### Objectives
-- Goldengate BigData replication for MySQL
+- Goldengate replication for MySQL to capture CDC from MySQL

 ### Time to Complete
 Approximately 60 minutes

 ### What Do You Need?
 Your will need:

 -Oracle Goldengate for MySQL
 -MySQL database.